Get Involved with IPS

 The Global Ambassador Program (GAP) promotes international education and leadership opportunities for Millersville University students.
 Global Ambassadors promote the overall goal of creating an internationalized campus community by supporting the transition of international students and the reintegration of study abroad alumni to campus, by actively taking part in a variety of international initiatives on campus such as International Education Week and International Tea Time, and by enabling students and faculty to share their rich histories in educational presentations in the community.

-Students who successfully complete GAP will be recognized for their dedication at our Celebration of International Education Event in the spring semester.
+Students who successfully complete GAP will be recognized for their dedication each semester.

 Within the Global Ambassador Program we have many ways for you to connect to the international community.
 For those who are interested in being more actively involved on a regular basis, there are several different options to explore.
 We hope to involve you in a way that suits you best and focuses on your strengths:

-Speaker’s Bureau: GAP speakers will promote the internationalization of the campus community by becoming a conversation partner to our ELI students, presenting information about international subjects or countries, or connecting with community members to share their cultural understanding and backgrounds.
+Speaker’s Bureau: GAP speakers will promote the internationalization of the campus community by becoming a conversation partner to our ELI students, presenting information about international subjects or study abroad, or connecting with community members to share their intercultural experiences.
 This program is volunteer-based and promotes community engagement outside of the university setting.

 International Student Mentor (ISM): As an ISM, students pair with new international students on campus to guide them as they prepare for life at MU or in The United States.
 The mentoring process will begin at acceptance to MU and be fostered through International Student Orientation (ISO), continuing throughout the first semester at Millersville University.
 As their support system, we hope to see long-lasting friendships develop.
 This program is volunteer-based.